danilo-dessi/skg/README.md

 ```

 3. The script produces:
-- a directory **luanyi_input** that contains the input files to be fed to the Luanyi tools
+- a directory **luanyi_input/** that contains the input files to be fed to the Luanyi tools
 - **data.csv** a file that contains the mag_id, title, abstract, keywords, and doi (when available) of publications
 - **all_abstracts.txt** a textual file that contains all abstracts and that will be used later by the pipeline